Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Conclusions

 Using MPS calculations, we have thoroughly investigated the transport of a single charge (a hole) moving via nearest-neighbor hopping, $t$, in an XXZ spin ladder.
 We demonstrated that the charge is localized in the Ising limit, i.e. in the absence of spin-exchange processes, at all investigated nonzero temperatures and that the accompanying localization length scales with the underlying spin-spin correlation length.
 This greatly generalizes the results of the previously studied Hilbert space fragmented models \cite{Nielsen2023_3,Nielsen2024_1}.

-We have shown that spin-exchange processes $\propto \alpha$ lead to delocalization of charge and spin degrees of freedom alike according to a power-law behavior in time, $\tau^{1/z}$, that \emph{smoothly interpolates} between localization ($1/z = 0$) at $\alpha = 0$ and diffusion ($1/z = 1/2$) for $\alpha \gtrsim 0.3$, giving a range of sub-diffusive behavior for $0 < \alpha \lesssim 0.3$.
-The charge and spin distributions are, furthermore, demonstrated to follow self-similar scaling behaviors that in the sub-diffusive regime strongly deviate from the Gaussian behavior of regular diffusion.
-This suggests a simultaneous breakdown of simple hydrodynamics \cite{Kadanoff1963,Chaikin_Lubensky_1995} but with retained pre-thermal self-similar scaling.
+We have shown that spin-exchange processes at strength $\alpha$ lead to diffusive delocalization of charge and spin degrees of freedom alike.
+For both degrees of freedom, the associated diffusion coefficients $D_h, D_s$ ``turn on'' linearly in $\alpha$, i.e. $D_h, D_s \sim \alpha$ for $\alpha \ll 1$.
+For strong spin exchange $\alpha > 1$, we, however, find that the diffusion coefficient drops off as $\alpha^{-1}$, whereas the spins closely follow the behavior of the XX ladder with $D_s \simeq 0.95 \alpha J$ \cite{Steinigeweg2014,Kloss2018,Rakovszky2022}.
+The charge and spin distributions are, furthermore, demonstrated to follow self-similar scaling behaviors that strongly deviate from the Gaussian behavior of regular diffusion, especially for weak spin exchange, $\alpha \ll 1$.
+This suggests a simultaneous breakdown of simple hydrodynamics \cite{Kadanoff1963,Chaikin_Lubensky_1995} but with retained pre-thermal self-similar scaling \cite{Calabrese2005,Chandran2013,Maraga2015,Feldmeier2020,Joaquin2022,Berges2008,Bhattacharyya2020,Mikheev2023,Gazo2025}, which can potentially be explained by superstatistics with robust non-Gaussian behavior or diffusing diffusivity models with Gaussian behavior appearing on very long timescales \cite{Chubynsky2014,Chechkin2017,Metzler2020}.
+Moreover, we have shown robust diffusion over a wide range of high temperatures ($J/k_BT \lesssim 2$) and spin couplings ($J\gtrsim 2t$).

-Moreover, we have shown robust sub-diffusion over a wide range of high temperatures ($J/k_BT \lesssim 2$) and spin couplings ($J\gtrsim 2t$).
 Finally, we conjecture that these findings generalize to fully two-dimensional spin lattices.
-In particular, in the Ising limit we anticipate that the charge will undergo a very fast delocalization \emph{crossover} as the para- to antiferromagnetic transition is crossed.
-Moreover, we believe that the observed sub-diffusive behavior is not dependent on the ladder structure and will remain in two dimensions.
+In particular, in the Ising limit we anticipate that the charge will undergo a very fast delocalization crossover as the para- to antiferromagnetic transition is crossed.
+Moreover, with spin exchange we find that the observed non-Gaussian diffusion is weakly dependent on the ladder width, and we see clues of a crossover to regular Gaussian diffusion as more legs are added to the system.